orbitingflea/orbitingflea.github.io/_pages/about.md

 published: true
 ---

 I am a fourth-year undergraduate student studying theoretical computer science (TCS) in Yao Class, Tsinghua University.
-I am applying to Ph.D. programs this year.
+I am joining CMU as a PhD student in Fall 2024.

 I mainly work on (succinct) data structures and fast matrix multiplication.
 I also have broad interests in other fields of TCS, such as streaming algorithms, game theory, and online algorithms.